 The American Eagle is 14” high and was sold as a pair, available in white bisque and in color.
 The white was made 1954-1960 and sold for $60; the color, from 1955-1960 for $90.
 This is the only known Cybis bird that was sold as a pair of two identical sculptures; all of the other bird pairs are two different designs.
 The right-hand photo above shows a bird in their Cypia tonation, which was probably included in the studio’s definition of a “color” piece.
 The design number for this mold/pair was #302.

 Both of these are in the collection of the New Jersey State Museum, which I thank for providing this and other photos.
 The eagle on the left is darker than one would expect of a Cypia piece.
 The bird on the right has only had the very first color applied, so is obviously unfinished.
-Whether the left-hand bird is partially or completely painted is an open question, because the eyes and talons are still white.
-However, it may well be that this is the appearance that the studio intended.
-Ironically, the actual American Bald Eagle, Haliaeetus leucocephalus, has much less white on its body than any of the Cybis representations!
+Ironically, the actual American Bald Eagle, Haliaeetus leucocephalus, has much less white on its body than seen on any of the Cybis representations!

 This Great Horned Owl was introduced in 1956 and is 19.5″ high.
 It was offered in plain white bisque for $100 and in color as shown for $150.
 When it was retired in 1968 the prices were $150 and $200, respectively.
 The all-white version can be seen in the Cybis Owls post.
 Although the design number for this piece is #301, it was introduced two years later than the American Eagle which was #302.